RedhawkSDR/MSDD/tests/FEI_Compliance_Results.md

 '''

 ### `error` Details
+dataVITA49_out_PSD: No Attach Sent after connection and Allocation.
+     Cannot continue Test...................................................FAIL
 dataSDDS_out_SPC: No SRI pushed after connection and Allocation.
 Cannot
      continue Test..........................................................FAIL
 dataSDDS_out_PSD: No SRI pushed after connection and Allocation.
 Cannot
      continue Test..........................................................FAIL

-These two output ports (dataSDDS_out_SPC and dataSDDS_out_PSD) are not the standard data output ports and are custom to the MSDD.
-The standard data flow tests do not work with.
+These three output ports (dataVITA49_out_PSD,dataSDDS_out_SPC and dataSDDS_out_PSD) are not the standard data output ports and are custom to the MSDD.
+The standard data flow tests do not work with them.